mrisc32/mc1/README.md

 The artchitecture is based around a tightly integrated and flexible video subsystem, which shares memory with the CPU.

-The shared video RAM has two memory ports - one dedicated to the CPU and one dedicated to the video logic.
+The shared video RAM (VRAM) has two memory ports - one dedicated to the CPU and one dedicated to the video logic.
 This enables single-cycle access for both, and the CPU and the video logic can run at different frequencies.

 ### CPU